Vehicles Classes

-If you are planning to travel to Switzerland, the use of motorways and certain roads requires either the purchase of a vignette or the payment of a heavy vehicle charge.
-Which regulation applies to your vehicle depends primarily on its permissible gross weight.
-Below you will find an objective overview of whether a vignette is sufficient for your vehicle or whether a heavy vehicle charge must be taken into account.
+If you are planning a trip to Switzerland, using motorways and certain roads requires either purchasing a vignette or paying a heavy vehicle charge.
+Which regulation applies to your vehicle depends in particular on the maximum permissible gross weight.
+Below you will find a factual overview of whether a vignette is sufficient for your vehicle or whether a heavy vehicle charge needs to be taken into account.

 Do you need a vignette?

 In Switzerland, different toll regulations apply depending on the vehicle category.
-As a general rule, vehicles with a permissible gross weight of up to 3.5 tonnes require a vignette.
-Vehicles with a weight of more than 3.5 tonnes, on the other hand, are subject to the heavy vehicle charge.
-Please note that Switzerland currently offers only an annual vignette; other periods of validity are not available.
+As a general rule, vehicles with a maximum permissible gross weight of up to 3.5 tonnes require a vignette.
+Vehicles weighing more than 3.5 tonnes, on the other hand, are subject to the heavy vehicle charge.
+Please note that Switzerland only offers an annual vignette; shorter or longer validity periods are not available.

 Motorcycles